VAFA282 Ceramics-Wheel-Throwing

 - apply technical knowledge of working with clays and glazes to design projects;

-- complete a series of projects on the wheel and use hand-building techniques; and
+- complete a series of projects using wheel-throwing techniques; and

 - apply safe studio practices.